 Please check out the

 page for links to those who provide transfer and

-vendor that is geographically closer to you.
+vendor that is geographically close to you.

 About this site

-depth about what it takes to enjoy and digitally transfer records and tapes in the event you want to
+depth about what it takes to enjoy and digitally transfer records and tapes plus

-about what you may have.
 Finally, I have put together some simple

 that are specific to records,

 by once in awhile for a visit.

-© 2012 Corey Bailey
+© Corey Bailey Audio Engineering